AlexanderHerlan/syncpy/README.md

 You only need 1 project minimum in your sync.config file for sync.py to work, but you can store as many as you would like (not just the 3 I've included), as long as they follow the basic structure shown above.

-Breaking down the .config variables
+Breaking down the .config settings
 -----------------------------------

-The **local_path** is your working directory on your local system.
+The **local_path** setting is your working directory on your local system.
 Please note that you should use FORWARD ( / ) slashes even for Windows paths.
 So what would normally be:

 	C:\dev\MyProject2